fastschema/website/docs/getting-started/installation.md

 - Navigate to the FastSchema [GitHub Releases page](https://github.com/fastschema/fastschema/releases).
 - Select the latest release.
 - Download the appropriate binary for your operating system (e.g., Linux, macOS, Windows).
-Fo example: fastschema_0.0.1_linux_amd64.zip
+For example: fastschema_0.0.1_linux_amd64.zip

 ### 2. Extract the Binary: